-How does the mixture of odd and even numbers in your lottery ticket influence your probability of winning?
+How does the mix of odd and even numbers in your lottery ticket influence your probability of winning?
 Well, that is what this article will tell you.
 Today, I take you to the fascinating topic of composition.
 Although each combination has the same probability of winning, our investigation of composition has led to some mathematical insights that will change the way you look at your lottery game.

 The Odd and Even Number Composition